Car Accidents and Bikes

 Motorists injured in an accident caused by a bicyclist have different rights.
 Drivers can seek compensation through a bicyclist’s homeowner’s or renter’s insurance policy, or against the cyclist individually in small claims court.

 When a motorist or passenger is injured in a car accident, the driver at fault must pay the first $2,000 in PIP benefits.
 They may pay up to $8,000 depending on whether the injured party has health insurance and other criteria.
 The injured party may obtain up to $8,000 in lost wages.
 When medical bills exceed PIP benefits, additional compensation for medical bills, lost wages and pain and suffering may be obtained through Bodily Injury and Wrongful Death coverage.

 The Massachusetts car accident lawyers at Breakstone, White & Gluck of Boston are experienced in handling cases involving car accidents and bicycle accidents.
 If you have been injured in an auto accident, we have the experience, expertise and resources you need to handle your case.
 We have over 80 years combined legal experience and have handled thousands of complex car accident cases from the insurance claims level through trial and appeal.

 If you have been injured in a car accident, it is critical to learn your rights for seeking compensation for your injuries.
 You may face a Statute of Limitations restricting the time you have to file a claim.

-Contact the Breakstone, White & Gluck today toll free at 800-379-1244 or 617-723-7676 or use our contact form.
+Contact the Breakstone, White & Gluck today toll free at 800-379-1244 or use our contact form.
 We have experience handling bike accident cases throughout Massachusetts, including in Boston, Charlestown, Cambridge, Quincy, Braintree, Lexington, Concord, Acton, Winchester, Arlington, Somerville, Allston and Brighton.